The Missing Chevalier

 In early 2015, I made a breakthrough that would normally provide a person with all of the answers they could hope for.
 I found out that my grandmother was possibly still living in Idaho by virtue of her phone number being listed on a website.
 I’m no fan of talking on the phone, but what else could I do but call my grandma?

 Richard Morgan had been incredibly secretive about his upbringing and past.
-He wouldn’t talk about his parents, and, although his mother was still living and lived nearby, my grandmother doesn’t remember ever meeting her.
-Richard’s family may be even more mysterious than the Courtenays.
+He wouldn’t talk about his parents, and, although his mother was still living nearby in London, my grandmother doesn’t remember ever meeting her.
+Richard’s family seemed to be as mysterious as the Courtenays.